 Myth #5: Your income rider is an efficient way to receive income for life

-Let me explain how an income rider really works.
+Let me explain how an income rider really works using a hypothetical scenario.
 Let’s say you buy a variable annuity at age 65 from an insurance company for $1 million, and they might pay you 5% per year for life, or $50,000 per year for as long as you live starting immediately.

 What’s worse is that if your fees total 4% per year, or $40,000 in this case, they are charging you $40,000 per year to give you $50,000 of your own money.
 I don’t think it’s efficient to pay someone $40,000 per year for them to give you $50,000 of your own money, but that’s how this product typically works.